bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:12:09

 So, go back to FROST and your shower thoughts about making FROST more robust.
-Like how did you approach that and what was the outcome?
+How did you approach that and what was the outcome?

 Speaker 1: 00:12:20

-Yeah, so you're obviously referring to ROAST, which is one of my recent academic works together with a lot of other people from, with Elliot who also works at Blockstream and with a few co-authors in Germany that I still know from university.
+Yeah, so you're obviously referring to ROAST, which is one of my recent academic works together with a lot of other people, from Elliot who also works at Blockstream and with a few co-authors in Germany that I still know from university.
-So the problem in FROST is, so first of all, it's nice because it has this two rounds property but one of the problems really is that it's not what we call robust.
+So the problem in FROST is...
+So first of all, it's nice because it has this two-rounds property but one of the problems really is that it's not what we call robust.
 And robustness is a very specific thing.
 And it means that, let's say we have a 2-of-3 setup and we start a protocol with like all three people, but only two of them are actually willing to sign, which is okay, right?
 Because we only need two to produce a signature.
-But maybe that other guy, the third guy, is actively trying to disrupt the protocol, maybe because it could be malicious, it could be just offline, just not actively, of course, but of course covered by also active.
+But maybe that other guy, the third guy, is actively trying to disrupt the protocol, maybe because it could be malicious, it could be just offline, just not actively, of course, but also active.
 So if you can prevent against active attacks, you can also prevent it against just being offline.
-So we start the protocol with maybe three people and at some point we need to commit to a specific subset.
+So, we start the protocol with maybe three people and at some point we need to commit to a specific subset.
 We need to say after the first round, okay, now let's finish the protocol with exactly those two signers.
 And now either we pick the right signers, and they are online, and they're actually willing to sign the message, then everything is right.
 But if you pick the wrong two signers, then basically the protocol gets stuck and there's nothing we can do except restarting and picking another group of signers.